jon32446/gym-tracker/README.md

 - All your workout data is stored locally on your device
 - No data is sent to any server
 - Clearing your browser data will also clear your workout data

-## Deployment

-To deploy this app for use on your iPhone:

-1. Host the files on any web server or hosting service (GitHub Pages, Netlify, Vercel, etc.)
-2. Access the URL on your iPhone using Safari
-3. Follow the "Installation on iPhone" instructions above